 It’s totally up to you!
 Put out one pot, and students can work together to make stews OR put out 2-4 pots so each student can make their own stew during centers.

 This is the IMPORTANT part right!
 We want to intentionally plan play experiences where students are learning and practicing various skills and concepts.

 Ways to Differentiate

-Each stew had three levels of cards: cards with numbers 1-5, cards with numbers 1-10, blank cards.
+Each stew has three levels of cards: cards with numbers 1-5, cards with numbers 1-10, and blank cards.
 If you laminate the blank cards, students can write numbers on the blank cards with a dry erase marker.

 Just added!
-NEW addition stew mats have been added for kinders and first grade to take these stews to a higher level!
-Students count out the items, place them on the math mat, create a number sentence with a dry erase marker.
-Then place the items in the pot, mix, and sort the items back into the tray.
+NEW addition stew mats have been added for kinders and first graders to take their stews to a higher level!
+Students count out the items, place them on the math mat, and create a number sentence with a dry erase marker.
+Then they place the items in the pot, mix, and sort the items back into the tray.

 Stew Pots (and Cauldrons)

 The pots I use are from IKEA.
-This set from Melissa & Doug or this set from Kidzaro on Amazon are similar.
+This set is from Melissa & Doug or this set from Kidzaro on Amazon are similar.
 Use any pot you have on hand or check the dollar store.
-For brews use cauldrons.
+For brews I use cauldrons.
 I found some at the Dollar Tree during Halloween.
-FOr some themed stews you can use other items instead of pot.
-For the Flower Stew use flower pots and mix with a shovel!
+Use various items for all the different themed stews.
+During spring I use flower pots for my Flower Stew and have students mix with a shovel!

 Use one pot for students to share or put out many, so each student has their own.